-Icelandic reference grammars (see e.g. Kvaran, 2005) have standardly followed the lead of Old Norse reference grammars (Iversen, 1922; Noreen, 1903) by stating the correspondence between gender and inflection without discussing specific gender assignment rules.
+Icelandic reference grammars (see e.g., Kvaran, 2005) have standardly followed the lead of Old Norse reference grammars (Iversen, 1922; Noreen, 1903) by stating the correspondence between gender and inflection without discussing specific gender assignment rules.
 The idea is that the gender of a noun can be determined by its inflection class membership to some extent.

-Nominative singular is the most frequent inflectional form in Icelandic, constituting 40% of all nominal forms

-(Helgadóttir et al., 2012).
+Nominative singular is the most frequent inflectional form in Icelandic, constituting 40% of all nominal forms (Helgadóttir et al., 2010).
 Furthermore, due to syncretism in the nominal paradigm, many forms are identical to the nominative singular in oblique cases.
 There are strong correlations between nominative singular morphology and gender assignment in Icelandic as in other fusional languages like, for example, German and Russian (Corbett, 1991).
-In particular, three nominative singular suffixes are predictive of either masculine or feminine, respectively.2 b.
-Nouns that take the nominative singular suffix -i are typically masculine.
+In particular, three nominative singular suffixes are predictive of either masculine or feminine, respectively.2 some feminine nouns take the nominative singular suffix -r.
+Diachronically, most of these nouns have shifted to masculine (Iversen, 1922; Noreen, 1903).

-(3) a.
-Nouns that take the nominative singular suffix -r are typically masculine.3 c.
+- (3) a.
+Nouns that take the nominative singular suffix -r are typically masculine.3 - b.
+Nouns that take the nominative singular suffix -i are typically masculine. - c.
 Nouns that take the nominative singular suffix -a are typically feminine.

 Table 3 demonstrates how these suffixes map on to real nouns in Icelandic.
+While these patterns are robust in Icelandic, they do have exceptions.
+For instance,